snowblind-/BIG-IP-OCI-HA-Failover/OCI_download.rst

 Step 1: Download a BIG-IP VE image
 ----------------------------------

-The first step is to get a BIG-IP VE image (a .vhd file) onto a local drive.
+The first step is to get a BIG-IP VE image (a .qcow2.zip file) onto a local drive.
 You will upload this image to Oracle storage.

 1. In a browser, open the F5 Downloads page at https://downloads.f5.com and register or log in.